Heroin Abuse & Addiction in Ohio

 Heroin – like other opioids – binds to the opioid receptors that are located in the brain.
 The substance affects the parts of the brain responsible for reward and pleasure.
 When they are simulated, the brain is flooded with feel-good chemicals.
 Then your brain will begin to seek out the substance.
 Because your brain will seek out the things that make you feel good, it’s so easy for people to become addicted to heroin even after just one use.

 While other substances are also psychologically addictive, there is also the physical dependence that your body develops when you take opioids like heroin.
 The more heroin you use, the more you will build up a tolerance.
 Then you will need more and more to get the same effect.
 As you use it for a prolonged period of time, your body becomes physically dependent on the drug.
 This means that if you try to stop using the drug, you will experience withdrawal symptoms.
 Withdrawal from heroin can be extremely uncomfortable.

 Heroin and other opiates are very habit-forming.
 Not only is it extremely psychologically addictive, but the potential for physical dependence is very real.
 Everyone is different, but in many cases, an addiction to heroin can develop after just one to three uses.

 Heroin Addiction Rate

 The opioid epidemic is a real crisis for the entire nation, and Ohio is at the forefront of this crisis.
-According to statistics compiled by the Henry J. Kaiser Family Foundation, Ohio leads the nation in the number of opioid-related deaths.
-In 2014, there were 2,106 opioid overdoses reported in Ohio.
-The state also had 7.4 percent of the 28,647 deaths in the nation.
+According to statistics compiled by the Henry J. Kaiser Family Foundation, Ohio reported 527 overdose deaths from heroin in 2019, down from 1,000 heroin-involved deaths in 2017.